 Thanks to diligent research, we can now dispel many of the myths that have been built up around the most famous Pirate of all time, known by the dread moniker of Blackbeard.

-- Blackbeard was not born in 1680.
+- Blackbeard may not have been born in 1680.
 Although books have been written that frequently rehash information that was originally published in “Capt.
-Johnson’s” General History, there is no solid evidence that Blackbeard was as old as 38 when he was killed.
-He was more likely in his late twenties or early 30s and had been pirating for only about one or two years when his career was ended by Lt.
+Johnson’s” General History, there is no solid evidence that Blackbeard was 38 when he was killed.
+He could have been in his late twenties or early 30s when his career was ended by Lt.
 Robert Maynard at Ocracoke Inlet.
-Oddly, most images depict Blackbeard as closer to 40 or 50, rather than as the young man he more than likely was.
+Oddly, even if he was 38, most images depict Blackbeard as closer to 50 or so, rather than as the young man he more than likely was.

 - Blackbeard never murdered anyone. — At least no records exist claiming that he did.
 In spite of his reputation as the scourge of the seas, there is actually very little documented about him in official records anywhere.
 And no records exist accusing him of murder — ever.
 Unfortunately, that hasn’t stopped some historians and archaeologists from propagating the theory that he was a blood-thirsty killer.
 I guess it fits better with Hollywood’s ideas about pirates, not to mention it makes those Golden Age swashbucklers seem far more interesting when they are attributed with all varieties of heartless misdeeds.